What you actually get from a modern Python backend

 We run FastAPI, Pydantic, and OpenAPI as one unit.
 The mobile or web client gets a typed binding generated straight from the server code.
 Rename a field on the backend, break a client build, catch it in CI.
 You do not find out a field changed shape because a user’s screen went blank.

 Real-time lives in the same app as REST.
 WebSocket and Socket.IO handlers run next to your regular endpoints, not on a separate service you forget to deploy.
 Migrations use expand-then-contract so nothing goes down during a rollout.
-We deploy where you already host (AWS, GCP, Fly.io, Render, Vercel, on-prem) and hand over everything at launch: source, infrastructure-as-code, runbooks, the lot.
+We deploy where you already host (AWS, GCP, Fly.io, Render, Vercel, on-prem) and hand over everything at launch: source, infrastructure-as-code, runbooks, the lot.- React Development - typed-client web apps that talk to this backend.

 - AI Integration Services - adding LLMs to an existing backend without leaking keys.